NCAA OFFICIALS EDUCATION AND REGISTRATION PROGRAM

 You may wish to duplicate this tab in your browser or print these instructions so you can refer to them while taking the test.

-- Once you are logged in to your USA Swimming website account, click on "Choose a Test to Start" below.
+- Once you are logged in to your USA Swimming website account, click on "Start an Online Test-Click Here" at the bottom of this page.

 - Verify your personal contact information (enter all information requested so that NCAA may contact you regarding your registration) and click on "Save Information and Proceed to Test".